BradleyCulley/bradleyculley.github.io/_posts/broken-a-mind-on-fire-with-the-truth2.md

 <p>
 3. Extroverted
 <p>
 He was boisterous and gregarious.
 He threw parties.
-May have grilled a burger or two.
+Probably grilled a burger or two.

 <blockquote>
 [He] did some of his best work in noisy, chaotic environments, including with his wife's phonograph playing loudly.¹